htcondor/htcondor/docs/users-manual/special-environment-considerations.rst

 :index:`JobLeaseDuration<single: JobLeaseDuration; ClassAd job attribute>` :index:`job ClassAd attribute<single: job ClassAd attribute; JobLeaseDuration>`

-A default value equal to 40 minutes exists for a job’s ClassAd attribute ``JobLeaseDuration``, or this attribute may be set in the submit description file, using
+A default value equal to 40 minutes exists for a job's ClassAd attribute ``JobLeaseDuration``, or this attribute may be set in the submit description file, using
 **job\_lease\_duration**\ :index:`job_lease_duration<single: job_lease_duration; submit commands>`,